The Corporate Governance Review: Luxembourg

 v Identification of and contact with shareholders

-One of the main objectives of the Shareholder Rights Directive129 is to give listed companies the right to identify their shareholders and, in the end, to improve communication between companies and their shareholders.
-Intermediaries, even those in third countries, are required to provide a company with information about shareholders' identity.130 They must also provide the shareholders with information to facilitate the exercise of shareholder rights.131
+One of the main objectives of the Shareholder Rights Directive88 is to give listed companies the right to identify their shareholders and, in the end, to improve communication between companies and their shareholders.
+Intermediaries, even those in third countries, are required to provide a company with information about shareholders' identity.89 They must also provide the shareholders with information to facilitate the exercise of shareholder rights.90

 We have not dealt with the various measures taken by the Luxembourg government, in particular, to allow companies holding board and shareholder meetings while respecting social distancing during the covid-19 pandemic.
 It is not unlikely that the pandemic will change aspects of corporate governance in the future; for example, once the pandemic is over, the legislator may more easily accept virtual participation in meetings and modify the law accordingly.

-What is sure is that the covid-19 pandemic and the raised awareness of climate change have reinforced a trend we had already observed last year, that corporate responsibility and, in particular, environmental aspects have become more important and influence more and more corporate governance.
+What is certain is that the covid-19 pandemic, SPACs in the form of Luxembourg SAs, De-SPACs and the raised awareness of climate change have reinforced a trend already observed in recent years, namely that corporate responsibility and, in particular, environmental aspects have become more important and increasingly influence corporate governance.

-1 Margaretha Wilkenhuysen is a partner and Anke Geppert-Luciani is a professional support lawyer at NautaDutilh Avocats Luxembourg.
+1 Margaretha Wilkenhuysen is a partner at NautaDutilh Avocats Luxembourg SARL.

 2 Act of 10 August 1915 on Commercial Companies.

 3 Regulation (EU) No. 596/2014 of the European Parliament and of the Council on market abuse as complemented by the Act of 23 December 2016 on Market Abuse as last amended by the Act of 27 February 2018, implementing Regulation (EU) No. 596/2014, Directive 2014/57/EU and Directive 2015/2392/EU.